congaco/vannguyen/about.md

 ### More Information

-This blog is about the outcomes of book reading for me
+This blog is about some outcomes of book reading

 ### Contact me